-Building proportions, floor heights, window opening sizes and cornice treatments are all architectural 17.3: Orient the main entrance of a building toward language elements that need to respond the street. appropriately to timeless architectural standards, rather than to reflect and match outdated or 17.4: Provide frequent building entrances to dilapidated adjacent building context.
-And due to minimize blank walls and other dead spaces the size and expanse of the development sites, The Scottsdale Collection needs to complement the 17.5: For Type 1 Development, incorporate at least visual continuity within its own boundaries.
+Building proportions, floor heights, window opening sizes and cornice treatments are all architectural language elements that need to respond appropriately to timeless architectural standards, rather than to reflect and match outdated or dilapidated adjacent building context.
+And due to the size and expanse of the development sites, The Scottsdale Collection needs to complement the visual continuity within its own boundaries.

-One of the main components of the architectural feet of building frontage. design of The Scottsdale Collection is continual relief from solar exposure along pedestrian 17.6: For Type 2, 2.5, and 3 Developments, walkways.
-Climate control and mitigation of incorporate at least one (1) entrance for every radiant heat are crucial factors to the success of thirty to fifty (30-50) feet of building frontage, composing a walkable district.
-The architectural but not to exceed 100 feet. elements of arcades, canopies, trellis, and building overhangs will be the constructed components that 17.7: Within Type 1 Development areas and along tie different portions of buildings together.
-This streets designated as Pedestrian Place, maintain a repeated architectural language will compose the ground-level window-to-wall percentage of 80% to language of a district within Old Town.
-In a similar 20%, utilizing well-insulated, transparent glass. fashion to the walkable galleries in the adjacent Old Town area, The Scottsdale Collection will present a RESPONSE: Understanding the relationship dynamic built environment with variety in the scale between people and the urban environment and rhythm of its shaded pedestrian corridors. both existing and planned, critical component
+One of the main components of the architectural design of The Scottsdale Collection is continual relief from solar exposure along pedestrian walkways.
+Climate control and mitigation of radiant heat are crucial factors to the success of composing a walkable district.
+The architectural elements of arcades, canopies, trellis, and building overhangs will be the constructed components that tie different portions of buildings together.
+This repeated architectural language will compose the language of a district within Old Town.
+In a similar fashion to the walkable galleries in the adjacent Old Town area, The Scottsdale Collection will present a dynamic built environment with variety in the scale and rhythm of its shaded pedestrian corridors.